mirzak/mender-docs/01.Get-started/03.Deploy-a-system-update/docs.md

 Once uploaded, go to the **DEPLOYMENTS** tab and click **CREATE DEPLYOMENT** in order to deploy it to your device.

-It is encouraged to experiment at this stage to familiarize yourself with robust system updates with Mender.
+Please take a moment to experiment at this stage to familiarize yourself with robust system updates with Mender.

 As an example you can iterate this flow: